 After passing Rock Mesa, trees returned to the trail: the trail passed over a saddle, and the north side was significantly greener.

 Hot, tired, and with feet crying out for a break, I stopped for dinner at a creek not quite four miles from my last break.
 My water filter continued to be very slow, though spending an hour filtering water at lunchtime lessened the time it took to have enough ready to start cooking dinner.
-While I was cooking dinner, I saw my first dog on the trail (that belonged to a long-distance hiker) since Idyllwild.
+While I was cooking dinner, I saw the first dog on the trail that belonged to a long-distance hiker since Idyllwild.

 As the sun dropped over the two hours I was at the creek, it got much cooler, especially in the shade, and I wound up having to put my fleece on while I was sitting there to stay warm.